niccokunzmann/prime-breakout-highscore-server/README.md

 [Prime Breakout][prime-breakout].
 Feel free to fork it, modify it and use it.

+There is an auto-deployed version running as [prime-breakout-highscore.horokuapp.com](https://prime-breakout-highscore.herokuapp.com).

 ## Deployment

 You can deploy the app using Heroku.